CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 	>>> print bytearray(lorawan.get_payload())
 	\!#3#TC/75.8

-Example 2: post-processing_gw.py handling a fake LoRaWAN packet for local decryption and processing
+Example 2: `post-processing_gw.py` handling a fake LoRaWAN packet for local decryption and processing
 ===================================================================================================

-post_processing_gw.py will be run in raw mode to accept packets in raw format and with local AES to locally decrypt. post_processing_gw.py will then detect a LoRaWAN packet format and starts the packet processing.
-Here, we will show the result of a test using test-loraWAN-2.py that emulates an output from the low-level lora_gateway program.
+`post_processing_gw.py` will be run in raw mode to accept packets in raw format and with local AES to locally decrypt. `post_processing_gw.py` will then detect a LoRaWAN packet format and starts the packet processing.
+Here, we will show the result of a test using `test-loraWAN-2.py` that emulates an output from the low-level `lora_gateway` program.

-test-loraWAN-2.py:
+`test-loraWAN-2.py`:

 	import sys
 	print "^p0,0,0,0,26,8,-45"